andreabertolini1995/push_swap/README.md

 To quickly test the performance of the push swap algorithm on different stacks I used the [push swap tester](https://github.com/louisabricot/push_swap_tester).

-The results showed that this approach performs very well, being able to provide a relatively small amount of instructions, such as less than 700 instructions for a stack of 100 numbers and less than 5500 instructions for a stack of 500 numbers.
+The results showed that this approach performs very well, being able to provide a small amount of instructions, such as:

+* less than 700 instructions for a stack of 100 numbers

 <img width="370" alt="Screenshot 2023-06-01 at 13 25 50" src="https://github.com/andreabertolini1995/push_swap/assets/51784826/9d91947f-6903-46fe-a440-a821ce336e75">

+* less than 5500 instructions for a stack of 500 numbers.

 <img width="370" alt="Screenshot 2023-06-01 at 13 26 20" src="https://github.com/andreabertolini1995/push_swap/assets/51784826/f846db86-18d9-4cb5-b75f-f975282df270">